NemoNetwork/nemo-app-chain/protocol/README.md

 While running the development server via `make localnet-start`, you can make queries locally using the Tendermint API.
 All endpoints listed [here](https://docs.tendermint.com/v0.37/rpc/#/Info/block) are supported.
 For example to get the block at height 2: `curl -X GET "localhost:26657/block?height=2"`.

 ### Updating local flags
-When debugging or inspecting behavior of the chain locally, you may wish modify the flags passed to `dydxprotocold`.
+When debugging or inspecting behavior of the chain locally, you may wish modify the flags passed to `nemod`.
 You can achieve this by modifying your `docker-compose.yml` file locally in the `entrypoint` section to change these passed in flags.

 ### Enabled more verbose logging locally
 Refer to the section above and change the `log_level` to `trace`.
 Note that `trace` can be pretty noisy as it logs every block proposal, message, and committed block to stdout.